colliery-io/graphqlite/.metis/archived/backlog/features/GQLITE-T-0025.md

 ## Objective

-Implement Node Similarity using Jaccard coefficient - measures similarity between nodes based on shared neighbors.
-Useful for link prediction and recommendation systems.
+Implement Closeness Centrality - measures how close a node is to all other nodes based on average shortest path length.
+Identifies nodes that can quickly reach the entire network.

 ## Details